- Learn More

 Resistance Is Not Always Futile: The D.C.
 District Court Deals FSOC a Significant Blow by Rescinding MetLife’s Designation

 On March 30, the D.C.
 District Court issued an order rescinding the Financial Stability Oversight Council's (FSOC's) designation of MetLife, Inc., as a systemically important nonbank financial company.
 The Court's opinion was unsealed on April 7, and the government has already filed a notice of appeal.
-The Court's decision is a significant setback for FSOC and, if left to stand, could seriously hamper FSOC's future efforts to designate nonbank financial companies and retain the designations already in place.

 Paul, Weiss client Swiss Re Ltd, the holding company for the Swiss Re Group, entered into a novel funding arrangement under which it has secured the right to access up to $700 million of funding at current interest rates, which it can draw down essentially on a revolving basis under a loan issuance facility agreement, based on an offering in the capital markets by an unaffiliated repackaging vehicle.